Priyanka-Malusare/final_project_updated_cxpt/Surgerytimingstudy/readme.md

-This folder contains all the dataset,figures,hypothesis tests, probability tests, confusion matrix performed for my research proposal.The readme file for each section is present in an individual subfolder.
+This folder contains the dataset,figures,hypothesis tests, probability tests, confusion matrix performed for my research proposal.The readme file for each section is present in an individual subfolder.